mahdeslami11/Eerfan-Fahimnia/Cyclegan/README.md

 - cache directory
     - this directory contains the preprocessed data
     - every dataset has their their own directory
-    - each directory has a subdirectory named model_checkpoint that stores the stores the model for that dataset
+    - each directory has a subdirectory named *model_checkpoint* that stores the model for that dataset

 ## Usage